jdgleaver/drastic_ds_shaders/README.md

 - All shaders include a '+ NDS Color' variant, which applies colour correction to simulate the display characteristics of a DS Phat

+- All shaders include a '+ Natural Vision' variant, which applies ShadX's 'Natural Vision' colour (saturation) enhancement

 - All shaders work correctly with 'High-Resolution 3D Rendering' turned ON or OFF

 - All shaders run at full speed on mid-to-low-range Android devices